 What’s a career training program?

 In fact, a significant portion of high school students enroll in career training after graduation.
-According to Higher Ambitions: How America Plans for Post-secondary Education, a study by Sallie Mae® and Ipsos, 12% of student said they’re planning to enroll in a career training program (a technical or vocational program, or an intensive training boot camp) after high school.
+According to the study, Higher Ambitions: How America Plans for Post-secondary Education, 12% of student said they’re planning to enroll in a career training program (a technical or vocational program, or an intensive training boot camp) after high school.
+The Department of Education has also launched a new initiative, “Raise the Bar: Unlocking Career Success,” to expand access to high-quality training programs.

 Here are just a few examples of careers you can find programs for: